 If you have friends who ride bikes, then you will no doubt have heard them expressing their love for the sport, even when it’s sent them to hell and back on some seriously challenging climbs!
 You might think that this is quite an odd reaction, but in reality, there’s certain firm science behind why cycling makes people feel so great.
-It’s not simply from cycling alone that this constant gushing wave of happiness constantly comes from those you cycle, it’s the entire package; sleep, energy levels, brain health and overall fitness.
+It’s not simply cycling that causes this happiness for those you cycle.
+It’s the entire package; sleep, energy levels, brain health and overall fitness.

-For anyone out there who finds it hard to sleep, cycling could be just the thing to turn your fortunes around, and we can show you why with these great pointers below.
+For anyone who finds it hard to sleep, cycling could be just the thing to turn your fortunes around, and we can show you why with these great pointers below.

-Starting our reasoning with sleep itself, the American Psychological Association assets that establishing enough sleep in your life is a fundamental way to have regular feelings of happiness.
+Starting with sleep itself, the American Psychological Association asserts that getting enough sleep is a fundamental way to have regular feelings of happiness.

 Further backing their expert counterparts, Stanford University School of Medicine researchers discovered that cycling for just 20-30 minutes a day helped people who were suffering from sedentary insomnia to get off to sleep twice as quick compared to when they didn’t cycle.
 Plus, it boosted their quantity of sleep by almost an hour!

 You might consider the predicament of sleeping (or taking a nap) after working out – should I do it? and the answer is there are pros and cons to this, so it’s essentially a situational thing that varies from person to person.